Our work

 Supporting Overseas Wildlife

-Through regular fundraising and donations, we are proud to contribute to various in-situ (meaning 'in the wild') conservation projects, such as the Mountain Marmoset Conservation Programme, Money for Madagascar and The Snow Leopard Trust.
+Through regular fundraising and donations, we are proud to contribute to various in-situ (meaning 'in the wild') conservation projects, such as the The Snow Leopard Trust and Mikajy Natiora in Madagascar - a not-for-profit organisation which supports a local community to live in harmony with its wildlife.

 A tiny Eurasian harvest mouse